-In addition to Linderhof Palace the Bavarian Palace Department also cares for the following palaces, built for King Ludwig II as well.
+In addition to Linderhof Palace the Bavarian Palace Administration also cares for the following palaces, built for King Ludwig II as well.

 Ludwig II selected a unique setting with a view of the Zugspitzmassif for a mountain lodge.
 The wooden building with its rather modest exterior conceals a hall on the upper floor furnished with Oriental splendour.
 The king sought the seclusion of the mountains to celebrate his birthday and his name day in the lavishly decorated Turkish Hall furnished with divans and a fountain.
 The King's House can only be reached on foot, either from Elmau or Garmisch-Partenkirchen.

 Ludwig II spent a large part of his childhood in Hohenschwangau Castle.
 Later he built Neuschwanstein, probably the most famous of his constructions, close by in a highly dramatic location on a cliff above the Pöllat Gorge.
 The interior is based on German chivalric legends and the operas of Richard Wagner.
 The Singers' Hall, modelled on the Wartburg near Eisenach, is decorated with scenes from the legends of Parzival and the the Holy Grail.
 The blue and gold Throne Room, inspired by Byzantine basilicas, is fifteen metres high and extends through two floors.
 It was never used.